Can't find the answer you're looking for? Get in touch!

 That’s why it’s important that all our borrowers agree to these 5 simple rules of borrowing:

 - Bring the Thing back clean.
 We can provide cleaning kits to make it easy.
-There's a small charge if a Thing is returned dirty.
+There may be a small charge if a Thing is returned dirty.

 - Bring the Thing back on time.
 So the next borrower isn't kept waiting.